 PRINCE GEORGES COUNTY

-Crops/Activities: pick your strawberries & collard greens, farmers market with fresh eggs, produces and baked goods and amazing homemade soft served ice Cream.
+Crops/Activities: Unfortunately pick your strawberries isn’t available this year.
+However, the farmers market is open with fresh eggs, produces and baked goods and amazing homemade soft served ice Cream.

 Location: 10140 Piscataway Rd, Clinton, MD 20735